-Irish-American Guinness Stew is tender bites of beef nestled in a savory Guinness Stout broth with onions, potatoes and carrots.
+Irish-American Guinness Stew consists of tender bites of beef nestled in a savory Guinness Stout broth with onions, potatoes and carrots.
 Not only is it hearty, filling and delicious, but it can be made on the stove in one big stock pot, or in the slow cooker.

 Back in the day, traditional Irish stew, or “Stobhach,” was made with mutton, onions, potatoes and water.
 The dish was considered peasant food because the Irish had to live off the land–farmers grew root vegetables (parsnips, carrots, onions and potatoes) and raised sheep for milk and cheese, warmth (from the sheering and sheepskin) and ultimately for food.
 Beef was not an ingredient in this working man’s dish because it was expensive and consumed exclusively by the upper classes.

-History notes in the earliest recipes for Irish Stew, all the ingredients are cooked in a large pot, or cauldron, with water and cooked over an open fire for many hours.
+History notes in the earliest recipes for making a hearty Irish Stew was to put all the ingredients into a large pot, or cauldron, with water and cooked over an open fire for many hours.

 Irish-American Stew Ingredients